 - Shrek uses mild profanity, whereas the children's book upon which it's very loosely based had none.
 Oddly subverted, however, in that the titular character was uglier, meaner, and cruder in the book than in the film.

-- The Simpsons Movie featured content that the show couldn't get away with showing on TV, such as showing Bart's penis and having Homer give the finger to an angry mob.
+- The Simpsons Movie featured some content that the show couldn't get away with showing on TV, such as showing Bart's penis and having Homer give the finger to an angry mob.
+Downplayed, as outside that and a use of the word "goddamn", there's no harsher language or cruder content than that on the show.

 - South Park: Bigger, Longer & Uncut takes this Up to Eleven — it's the only animated film to ever earn an NC-17 rating on language alone — although its creators managed to get it reduced to an "R" rating through sheer attrition.